jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 ## 4. Templating with Eleventy and Nunjucks

 Eleventy allows you to work with several templating languages.
 Nujucks from Mozilla is powerful and easy to use, so that's generally my default choice.
-The [documentation](https://mozilla.github.io/nunjucks/) is quite well done so we will not cover everything.
-We will learn enough to create the templates we need for our small blog project, and you can expand on your own later on.
+The [documentation](https://mozilla.github.io/nunjucks/) is quite well done so we don't need to cover everything.
+We will learn enough to create the templates we need for our small blog project, and you can expand your knowledge on your own later on.

 ### Main Nunjucks tags

-Nunjucks has three main types of tags
+Nunjucks has three main types of tags:

 - comments: `{# this is a comment #}`
 - display: `{{ variable }}`